 - Doctoral colloquiums: on a regular basis

-- Studio and library study areas: at HfG Offenbach for all doctoral students
+- Studio and library study areas: at HfG Offenbach for doctoral students (depends on availability)

 In order to be accepted as a doctoral student candidates must generally have completed studies and gained either a Diplom, Magister Artium, Master of Arts or first degree in a scientific or artistic-creative course of studies at a university or art university.

 Selected candidates must present their doctoral project to the doctoral committee at HfG Offenbach.